certeu/morio/docs/docs/guides/contributors/monorepo/readme.md

 title: Monorepo Guide
 ---

-The Morio source code is hosted in the [certeu/morio][repo] respository on GitHub.
+The Morio source code is hosted in the [certeu/morio][repo] repository on GitHub.
 This is a so-called _monorepo_, meaning that it combines the source code for different aspects of the Morio project in a single repository.